sandaru-sdm/TestAIApi/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License
+This project is licensed under the MIT License.

+## Contact
+For any inquiries, please contact Sandaru Gunathilake, maduhansadilshan@gmail.com